Healthdirect Free Australian health advice you can count on.

 Each food group has important nutrients.

-The amount of each food you need will vary during your life.
+The amount of each food you need will vary during your lifetime.
 Your diet will depend on factors such as:

-Vegetables and legumes are rich in nutrients such as:
+Vegetables and legumes (beans and peas) are rich in nutrients such as:

-• red, orange, or yellow vegetables like capsicums, tomatoes, carrots, sweet potato, and pumpkin
+• red, orange, or yellow vegetables include capsicum, tomatoes, carrots, sweet potato, corn and pumpkin

-• purple vegetables like red cabbage and eggplant
+• purple vegetables include red cabbage, beetroot and eggplant

-• white vegetables like cauliflower, mushrooms and potatoes
+• white vegetables are cauliflower, mushrooms, turnips, garlic and potatoes

 How many vegetables and legumes should I eat?